MicrosoftDocs/power-automate-docs/articles/email-troubleshooting.md

 1. Check whether you're using the **Focused** inbox feature.
 Check whether the email landed in another folder.

-**I didn't get an email and the send an email action looks stuck in my flow.**
+**I didn't get an email, and the send an email action looks stuck in my flow.**

 If you're using the **Mail** connector, note that it has a limit of 100 API calls per 24 hours.
-Try the Office 365 Outlook connector, which has a limit of 300 API calls per 60 seconds instead, so you're less likely to hit the limit.
+Try the Office 365 Outlook connector, which has a limit of 300 API calls per 60 seconds instead, so you'll be less likely to hit the limit.

-**I have a cloud flow that triggers when an email arrives in a folder.
+**I have a cloud flow that is triggered when an email arrives in a folder.
 Will my flow trigger if I move email from one folder to another folder?**

 No. Your flow will be triggered only when a new email arrives.

 **I'm trying to send an email to all the approvers.
-I see an Apply to each action around the send an email action, causing separate emails.
+I see an Apply to each action around the Send an email action, causing separate emails.
 I want to send an email to all of them.**

 **Apply to each** is added because there are multiple approvers.
-You can create a string variable (as opposed to an array) and store email addresses in it, separated by semicolons.
+You can create a string variable (as opposed to an array) and store email addresses, separated by semicolons, in it.

 **I don't get an attachment for some of my approvals.**

 The **Approval** action attaches files to a notification email until the size of the email reaches 5 MB.
 If the attachments exceed 5 MB, the approval email directs the approver to check the attachments in the Power Automate approval center.

-**How do I increase email attachment size limit for Power Automate?**
+**How do I increase the email attachment size limit for Power Automate?**

 A Microsoft Dataverse administrator can change the limit by going into **Microsoft Dataverse** >  **Email Configuration** settings, and then setting the file size limit for attachments.